dweb-lab/codn/IMPROVEMENTS.md

 These improvements transform the `codn analyze` command from a basic analysis tool into a comprehensive, user-friendly code quality assistant.
 The enhanced output provides not just data, but insights, guidance, and motivation for developers to maintain and improve their codebases.

+Key achievements include:
+- **Eliminated confusing error messages** - No more "Missing command" errors
+- **Proactive user guidance** - Commands suggest what to do next
+- **Professional visual design** - Rich formatting that's pleasant to use
+- **Contextual intelligence** - Assessments that help users understand their code
+- **Actionable recommendations** - Clear next steps for code improvement

-The changes maintain backward compatibility while significantly improving the user experience through better visual design, contextual information, and actionable recommendations.
+The changes maintain backward compatibility while significantly improving the user experience through better visual design, contextual information, actionable recommendations, and intuitive command discovery.